 2. What Caused This?
 The Subtle Tug of the Amazon-Googled Nexus

-Amazon employs a quietly employed strategy by leveraging the Google Ads network, which is often overlooked in discussions about their advertising tactics.
-While many are aware of Amazon’s internal advertising system, few realize that Amazon also strategically places its ads on Google’s vast network. ()
+Amazon has quietly employed a strategy by leveraging the Google Ads network, which is often overlooked in discussions about their advertising tactics.

 What does this mean for eCommerce business owners?
 When you're working hard, optimizing your Google Ads campaigns vying for that coveted ad space, you could unknowingly be competing against yourself.